Timo Boll

-Childhood
+Early life

 Boll was born in Erbach im Odenwald, Hessen.
 Boll started playing at age 4, and was coached at the time by his father.
 In 1987, he became a member of TSV Höchst.
 At age 8, he was discovered by Helmut Hampel, a Hessian trainer who promoted him.
 In 1990, he started to train at the training centre Pfungstadt and four years later changed teams to FTG Frankfurt with whom he took part in the Second Division, at which time he attracted the attention of other table tennis associations.
 TTV Gönnern recruited him in 1995, a move which required the entire team to relocate 170 km away, to Höchst, to enable daily training with the then 14-year-old Boll.
 Boll was placed in position five on the team, but lost only one match throughout the whole season.
 This contributed to the team's transition to the table tennis national league's Tischtennis-Bundesliga (First Division).